Saturday, June 30, 2018

 Clay also states "This book was designed to take each virtue mentioned and show them in a positive light."
 Expounding upon the Chinese virtues taught in the Martial Arts.
 Now that's what I'm talking about.
 I'm going to dive into the book and let you do the same.
 I highly recommend it.
 Clay's prison transfer back to Canada needs to be examined.

-You can order a copy of the book online through his website.
+You can order a copy of the book online through Amazon.

 Clay Roueche's Art Prints available at Guildford Mall.